 When you use the ServerGuide Setup and Installation CD, you do not need setup diskettes.
 You can use the CD to configure any supported IBM server model.
 The ServerGuide program checks your system BIOS, service processors, and other system hardware to determine if system updates are available.
 The setup program provides a list of tasks that are required to set up your server model.
-On SCSI RAID servers, you can run the SCSI RAID configuration program to create logical drives.
+On a server with a ServeRAID adapter or integrated SCSI controller with RAID capabilities, you can run the SCSI RAID configuration program to create logical drives.